Some Trump allies walk slowly, rock a wall, or snub Jan 6 committee - ExBulletin

 Agents like Stone and Scavino have become so tied to the Trump brand that it may not be surprising that they stick with it, Farah said.

 “There is a certain sect of the Republican Party and those close to the former president who never want to fall into his good graces,” said Farah.
-“Where else are they going to go?
-He’s their lifeline.”
+“Where are they going to go elsewhere?”
+He is their lifeline.

 While there is likely little the January 6 committee can do about witnesses relying heavily on the Fifth Amendment, other potential witnesses could pay a higher personal cost for their loyalty to Trump.